Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

          authentication: (ACPMobileVisitorAuthenticationState) authenticationState;
 ```

-o   *identifiers* is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.
-If the identifier type and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+ *identifiers*  is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.

+If either the `identifier type` or `identifier` has null or empty string values, the identifier is ignored by the Identity extension.

-o   *authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the VisitorID.AuthenticationState values `ACPMobileVisitorAuthenticationStateAuthenticated`,`ACPMobileVisitorAuthenticationStateLoggedOut` and `ACPMobileVisitorAuthenticationStateUnknown`
+ *authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the `VisitorID.AuthenticationState` values:
+ * `ACPMobileVisitorAuthenticationStateAuthenticated`
+ * `ACPMobileVisitorAuthenticationStateLoggedOut`
+ * `ACPMobileVisitorAuthenticationStateUnknown`

 #### Examples